-In 2023, as in past years, Haldimand County levied two interim installments, due the last business day of March and May respectively.
-For 2023, staff is proposing the same timelines for the interim tax levy.
-The Final Tax Levy and proposed timing of final tax installments will be established once the 2023 Tax Supported Operating Budget is passed and the final tax rates are approved by Council.
-The goal, at that time, will be to spread the remaining 2023 tax levy over an additional two equal installments in order to minimize the timing impact on individual property owners, while still providing the County with sufficient cash flow to meet current operating expenditures.
+In 2024, as in past years, Haldimand County levied two interim installments, due the last business day of March and May respectively.
+For 2025, staff are proposing the same timelines for the interim tax levy.
+The Final Tax Levy and proposed timing of final tax installments will be established once the 2025 Tax-Supported Operating Budget is passed and the final tax rates are approved by Council.
+The goal, at that time, will be to spread the remaining 2025 tax levy over an additional two equal installments in order to minimize the timing impact on individual property owners, while still providing the County with sufficient cash flow to meet current operating expenditures.